pustotnik/zenmake/docs/buildconf-taskparams.rst

     Supported names:  ``includes``, ``defines``, ``config-results``,
     ``libpath``, ``stlibpath``, ``substvars`` and all ``*flags``.

-    The parameter with ``config-results`` can not be used to export specific values.
+    The parameter with ``config-results`` cannot be used to export specific values.
     It always must be True/False only.

     In second form it must be string or list with the names of parameters to export.
     Second form is simplified form of the first form when all values are True.
-    This form can not be used to set specific value to export.
+    This form cannot be used to set specific value to export.

     .. note::